saintybalboa/react-demo/docs/tutorial/1-setup.md

 npm run start
 ```

+Open the React Demo in a browser: http://localhost:4040/

 ## Local development
 Each code change requires a rebuild and a page refresh, which slows down local development.
 There are tools available to speed up both backend and frontend development.

 ### Backend development
-Use nodemon to restart the application server each time a change is made to `src/server.js`.
+Use nodemon to restart the application server each time a change is made to the server-side code.

 Install `nodemon`:
 ```bash